plague1981/384well_Sean/README.md

 1. open the 'cmd'
 2. go to the directory containing the script.
 3. run the script by typing 'Rscript Sean.R'
-The script will loop through all xlsx files in the current directory.
+The script will loop through all xlsx files in the current or seleted directory.

 For example:
 c:\Sean\Rscript Sean.R